cf-convention/cf-convention.github.io/discussion.md

     proposals for new standard names][current] that have been initiated on the general discussion forum.

-2. [Enhancement proposals][github_conventions]
+2. [Enhancements and defects][github_conventions]

-  * Proposals for enhancements to the CF conventions, that may or may not have started as conversations on the general discussion forum.
+  * Proposals for enhancements and possible defects to the CF conventions, that may or may not have started as conversations on the general discussion forum.

 2. [Website discussion][github_website]

-  * A forum for discussing and proposing changes to the content of the [CF website][website].
+  * A forum for discussing and proposing changes to the [CF website][website].

 No registration with CF is required to contribute; all that is needed is a freely available [GitHub account][github].